jeniok12/golang-tdd-example/README.md

 PASS
 ```

 Now let's app e2e test for that.
-I want add the recipients list to the `/quotes` API response.
+I want to add the recipients' list to the `/quotes` API response.
 We expand the API response as follows.

 ```golang
 // handlers.go